SjVer/Whack-a-Window/README.md

 ## References/Credits

 The use of pre-existing code (apart from the changes mentioned above) is always denoted by a comment and a reference to its source.
 The assets have their licences or readme's included.

+## Building

+The game should build fine on Windows using Visual Studio.

+On Linux, a library or two might need to be installed first.
+Then, simply run `make whack-a-window`.
+The resulting binary should be located in the `bin/` directory.

+If any text is rendered incorrectly, if the game complains about missing files or if a segfault occurs try executing `assets/converted_font/convert.py` from the base directory.
+The game itself should also be run from the base directory.